google/pytype/docs/developers/index.md

 <!-- TODO(b/151848869):
 * Add documentation for: two-pass analysis in analyze.py, config.py
 * For completeness, mention: copybara, imports_map, blaze integration
-* In index.md:
-  * Add non-typegraph things to "Basic concepts" and "Import code components"
+* Add non-typegraph things to "Basic concepts" and "Important code components"
-  * Fill in the commented out typegraph overview sections
 * Fill in the commented out "Hashing and Sets" section in typegraph.md
 * Add a quick guide for how to add a new typing feature
 * Coordinate dev guide and CONTRIBUTING.md